surniaulula/wpsso/readme.txt

 Official announcement: N/A

-> **This release includes many WPSSO core changes and improvements to internal variable names, method and filter arguments**.
+> **This release includes many WPSSO core changes and improvements to internal variable names, method and filter arguments.
 New versions of the following WPSSO extensions have also been released (all extensions except for the WPSSO Pro Update Manager).
 Please make sure you update all your installed / active WPSSO extension plugins as well.**
 >
 > * WPSSO Mobile App Meta (WPSSO AM) v1.6.0
 > * WPSSO Place and Location Meta (WPSSO PLM) v1.5.0